GiustiziaY/ixd-256/Assigment/Project01.md

 # Project01
 ### Multiple pressure switches with RGB LED control using state machine and color transitions
+"Ogre Pastry Chef" revolves around an ogre who loves to bake delicious desserts.
+The user needs to press buttons representing human organs to select ingredients for making cakes.

+###Function
+There are three pressure switches:
+Each pressure switch controls a different LED strip display effect.
+When the first pressure switch is pressed, the RGB LED strip displays white When the second pressure switch is pressed together with the first, the RGB strip display gradually changes to pink When all three pressure switches are pressed at the same time, the RGB strip gradually changes to dark red.

 Code snipped for state setting